• History

 Journalist, writer, and broadcaster.
 Spent much of his career at the Telegraph newspaper titles, later becoming editor of The Sunday Telegraph.

-SIR RICHARD (LATER LORD) ATTENBOROUGH (1923-2014)
+SIR RICHARD (later LORD) ATTENBOROUGH (1923-2014)

 English actor, film director, film producer, and entrepreneur.
 President of the Royal Academy of Dramatic Art, he won two Academy Awards for Gandhi in 1983, four BAFTA Awards and four Golden Globe Awards.
 As an actor, he is best known for his roles in Brighton Rock, The Great Escape, 10 Rillington Place, Miracle on 34th Street and Jurassic Park.
 One of the most significant supporters of British film and the performing arts in the last century and credited by David Puttnam as saving the British film industry.
+He was elevated to a life peerage in 1993 as Baron Attenborough of Richmond upon Thames.

 SIR DONALD SINDEN (1923-2014)